benmaoer/docs/tidb-cloud/backup-and-restore.md

 > **Warning**
 >
-> Point-in-Time Restore only takes effect after the next backup task completes.
-To enable it immediately, you need to [manually perform a backup](#manual-backup) after configuration.
+> Point-in-Time Restore only takes effect after the next backup task is completed.
+To make it take effect earlier, you can [manually perform a backup](#manual-backup) after enabling it.

 #### Set up backup scheduler

 TiDB Dedicated supports daily and weekly backup schedules.
 By default, the backup schedule is set to daily.
 You can choose a specific time of the day or week to start snapshot backup.

-To configure backup schedule, toggle the **Auto Backup** switch to **On** and set the following settings:
+To configure the backup schedule, toggle the **Auto Backup** switch to **On** and make the following settings:

 - In **Backup Scheduler**, select either the **Daily** or **Weekly** checkbox.
 If you select **Weekly**, you need to specify the days of the week for the backup.

     > **Warning**
     >
-    > - The Point-in-time Restore feature is enabled by default and cannot be disabled when you enable weekly backup.
+    > - When weekly backup is enabled, the Point-in-time Restore feature is enabled by default and cannot be disabled.
     > - If you change the backup scheduler from weekly to daily, the Point-in-time Restore feature remains its original setting.
 You can manually disable it if needed.

 - In **Backup Time**, schedule a start time for the daily or weekly cluster backup.